Snakebite incident as shared by field reporters Bikash Bharali and Assistant Journalist, Samim Ali from Golaghat, Assam

 There was no ICU bed available at the Jalpaiguri district hospital and the doctors managed to secure a bed in Marina Nursing Home – a private hospital which was close by.
 Koushik was finally admitted in Marina Nursing home at 8.45pm, 2.15 hours after the bite incident.
 Later that evening Koushik slipped into a coma and his condition remained unchanged for the next 3 days.

 In the meantime the members of Gairkata Aranyak had a shocking revelation.
-The rescued snake was a Wall’s Sindh Krait.
-Until then, no one was aware that the region had Wall’s Sindh Krait in its distribution.
+The rescued snake was a Wall’s Krait.
+Until then, no one was aware that the region had Wall’s Krait distribution.

 Koushik was administered a total of 33 vials of anti-venom and after a slow recovery, he was shifted to the general ward and stayed at the hospital for one week.
 He was under the treatment of Dr Kumar Atanu and the cost of treatment was borne by Gairkata Aranyak (NGO).
 A total of Rs 80,000 was spent on his treatment.